jc-datarchitect/architect_bullshit_generator/README.md

 ## Example Outputs

 ### 🔵 LEVEL 1 — Architecture Student
-* The roof organizes the transparency.
+* The threshold organizes the space.
-* Within the envelope, the depth appears.
+* Within the rhythm, the program appears.
-* The rhythm is part of the threshold.
+* The composition defines the boundary.

 ### 🟡 LEVEL 2 — Pretentious Architecture Professor
 * The permeable boundary negotiates relational field.